mpvanderschelling/BMC-optimizer/README.md

 ```
 > Currently, it is not possible to edit the objective values within the program.
 They have to be altered and saved in the `objective.txt` file before running the model.

+If output data is missing for specific recipes, the influence of that parameter will not be influencing the final score of the recipe.

 ## Available commands

 The commands are divided into 4 categories: